-Where, refers to source of container and refers to destination of container.
-We can formulate the traveling time (ij) between adjacent and as follows:
+Where, location i refers to source of container and location i' refers to destination of container which to be handled.
+For example, a container hold in place 6 should be handled to place 71, then containers in hold 4 should be handled to place 68 and so on.
+We can formulate the traveling time (tij) between adjacent task i and task j as follows: